 Can I take imipramine while breastfeeding?

-Yes.
 Small amounts of imipramine have been found in breast milk.
 However, no harmful effects have been reported for a nursing infant.
-Long-term studies on infants exposed to imipramine in breast milk have not been done.
-Be sure to talk to your healthcare provider about your breastfeeding questions.
+At this time, there are no studies on the possible long-term effects on infants exposed to imipramine in breast milk.
+Speak with your healthcare provider about your breastfeeding questions.

 There are no studies looking at possible risks to a pregnancy when the father takes imipramine.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.wpengine.com/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.